b1too/little-lemon-capstone-bito/README.md

 # 🍋 Little Lemon Capstone Project

 ## 📖 Description
 **Little Lemon** is a Mediterranean restaurant website created as the capstone project for **Meta's Frontend Developer Professional Certificate**.
-The project aims to provide a modern, responsive, and interactive user experience, allowing customers to explore the menu, learn more about the restaurant, and make reservations easily.
+This project aims to deliver a modern, responsive, and interactive user experience that allows customers to explore the menu, learn more about the restaurant, and easily make table reservations through an interactive booking system.

 ---

 ## 💻 Technologies Used

 ### 🖥️ Frontend
-- **⚛️ React**: Main library for building user interface components.
+- **⚛️ React**: Main library for building user interfaces.
 - **📘 TypeScript**: Adds static typing to JavaScript, improving code quality and maintainability.
 - **⚡ Vite**: A fast development tool for building modern web applications.
 - **🎨 Tailwind CSS**: A utility-first CSS framework for rapid and customizable design.